yogivirat/CAMERA-FEED/README.md

   ```

-This Project is very useful in many ways such as surveillance camera and in Camera in Prometric Examination Halls.
+This Project is very useful in many ways such as surveillance camera and monitoring Camera in Prometric Examination Halls.

 Happy Coding !!